A short course on Tensor algebra and analysis, with applications to differential geometry

 \section{Orientation of a basis}

-It is immediate to observe that a basis $\Ba=\{\e_1,\e_2,\e_3\}$ can be oriented in two opposite ways\footnote{It is evident that this is true also for one- and two-dimensional vector spaces.}: e.g., once two unit mutually orthogonal vectors $\e_1$ and $\e_2$ chosen, there are two opposite unit vectors perpendicular to both $\e_1$ and $\e_2$ that can be chosen to form $\Ba$.
+It is immediate to observe that a basis $\Ba=\{\e_1,\e_2,\e_3\}$ can be oriented in two opposite ways\footnote{It is evident that this is true also for one- and two-dimensional vector spaces.}: For example, once two unit mutually orthogonal vectors $\e_1$ and $\e_2$ are chosen, there are two opposite unit vectors perpendicular to both $\e_1$ and $\e_2$ that can be chosen to form $\Ba$.

-We say that $\Ba$ is {\it positively oriented} or {\it right-handed} if \bes \e_1\times\e_2\cdot\e_3=1, \ees while $\Ba$ is {\it negatively oriented} or {\it left-handed} if \bes \e_1\times\e_2\cdot\e_3=-1. \ees Schematically, a right-handed basis is represented in Fig. \ref{fig:4}, where a left-handed basis is represented too, with a dashed $\e_3$.
+We say that $\Ba$ is {\it positively oriented} or {\it right-handed} if \bes \e_1\times\e_2\cdot\e_3=1, \ees while $\Ba$ is {\it negatively oriented} or {\it left-handed} if \bes \e_1\times\e_2\cdot\e_3=-1. \ees Schematically, a right-handed basis is represented in Fig. \ref{fig:4}, where a left-handed basis is represented too with a dashed $\e_3$.

-With a right-handed basis, by definition the axial tensors of the three vectors of the basis are \bes \besp &\W_{\e_1}=\e_3\otimes\e_2-\e_2\otimes\e_3,\\ &\W_{\e_2}=\e_1\otimes\e_3-\e_3\otimes\e_1,\\ &\W_{\e_3}=\e_2\otimes\e_1-\e_1\otimes\e_2.\\ \end{split} \ees
+With a right-handed basis, by definition, the axial tensors of the three vectors of the basis are \bes \besp &\W_{\e_1}=\e_3\otimes\e_2-\e_2\otimes\e_3,\\ &\W_{\e_2}=\e_1\otimes\e_3-\e_3\otimes\e_1,\\ &\W_{\e_3}=\e_2\otimes\e_1-\e_1\otimes\e_2.\\ \end{split} \ees